expez/edn.el/README.md

 ### Time instances and UUIDs

 The problem of representation also arises with regard to instants in time and UUIDs.
 I've opted to create an internal representation here as well.

+Functions are provided to convert between `edn-time` and the repesentation used in `time-date.el`.

 ### Bignums